 But what about Bailey’s interactions?
-She was keenly interested in the hen at first going around the cage with some excitement and sniffing at the crate, even yipping at her from time to time.
+She was keenly interested in the hen at first.
+The interest had her going around the cage with some excitement and sniffing at the crate, even yipping at the hen from time to time.
 But just as we had hoped, as time went by she didn’t show the hen more than a casual glance.
-We purposely brought Bailey close to the crate on several occasions so she would learn that this critter was allowed here and was not to be harassed.
+We purposely brought Bailey close to the crate on several occasions.
+We wanted her to learn that this critter was allowed here and was not to be harassed.

 The hen stayed in the Broody Buster for 3 days before we carried her back to the barn to see how she reacted.
 Nervously we set her down next to the other hens as they scratched around in the dirt at the barn.
 HOORAY!
 She was back to her old self hanging out with the other hens, chasing bugs and taking dust baths.
-We’ll be sure to keep this broody buster in mind when one of them starts to go broody again and we’ll nip that habit in the bud more quickly next time!
+We’ll be sure to keep this broody buster in mind when one of them starts to go broody again.
+Next time we’ll nip that habit in the bud more quickly!

 What are your favorite ways of dealing with a broody hen?